 What is the integral part of each online business, aside from qualitative products or services and purchasers, of course?
 Probably, it’s the ability for your purchasers to pay with cards and for you to accept online payments.
 To provide customers with this functionality, merchants must enter into an agreement with a bank and open a merchant account for business.
 This is not always a quick and easy procedure, but we’ve collected the basic tips on how to create a merchant account to facilitate this process for you.

-What’s a merchant account?
+What’s a merchant account for business?

 It’s a special type of bank account that enables merchants to accept online payments.
-In fact, a merchant account is an agreement between an online store and an acquiring bank that enables a financial institution to process customers’ non-cash payments.
+In fact, a merchant account is an agreement between an online store and an acquiring bank that enables a financial institution to process customers’ website payments.
 The scheme of money movement is as follows: